weiping-playnext/Zenject/README.md

     Container.Bind<Foo>().FromIFactory(x => x.To<FooFactory>().AsCached()).AsSingle();
     ```

-1. **FromComponentInNewPrefab** - Instantiate the given prefab as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType**.
+1. **FromComponentInNewPrefab** - Instantiate the given prefab as a new game object, inject any MonoBehaviour's on it, and then search the result for type **ResultType** in a similar way that `GetComponentInChildren` works (in that it will return the first matching value found)

     ```csharp
     Container.Bind<Foo>().FromComponentInNewPrefab(somePrefab);